ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/bpm/address-updated-process.md

 -------

 - When a Employee Address is updated in portal tasks are created for
-* Payroll and Benifits Department for updating ADP, BIS, SMS etc.
+* Payroll and Benefits Department for updating ADP, BIS, SMS etc.
 * HR and Immigration Department to handle all Immigration related changes.

 What should be done?